jkzorz/jkzorz.github.io/_posts/2020-04-04-NMDS-extras-envfit.md

 ```
 en = envfit(nmds, env, permutations = 999, na.rm = TRUE)
 ```
 The first parameter is the metaMDS object from the NMDS ordination we just performed.
-Next is *env* our environmental data frame.
-Then we state we want 999 permutations of the data, and to remove any rows with missing data.
+Next is *env*, our environmental data frame.
+Then we state we want 999 permutations, and to remove any rows with missing data.

 Let's see what the envfit function returns: